cockroachdb/docs/src/current/cockroachcloud/create-an-account.md

 ### Change your email

-If you registered with an email address, you can change your account password in the {{ site.data.products.db }} Console:
+If you registered with an email address, you can change your account password in the CockroachDB {{ site.data.products.cloud }} Console:

 1. Click the account icon in the top right corner.
 1. From the dropdown, select **My Account**.